jonnor/leaf-clustering/references/notes.md

 Plot error metrics vs performance reduction, for the various n leaf clusters

 ## Dataset selection

+Our model system has limited number of features. n_features <= 255

 ? how many features are in the OpenML datasets